 The Wonderlic Scholastic Level Exam (SLE) is a short-form computer-based test of general cognitive ability.
 Often referred to as general intelligence, or cognitive ability is a term that is used to describe the level at which an individual learns, understands instructions, and solves problems.
-It provides quantitative insight into how easily individuals can be trained, how well they can adjust to, and solve, problems, and how well satisfied they are likely to be with the demands of the curriculum.
-The information is available at www.wonderlic.com.
+It provides quantitative insight into how easily individuals can be trained, how well they can adjust to, and solve, problems, and how well satisfied they are likely to be with the demands of the The information available curriculum. www.wonderlic.com.